-- 4.3 It is noted that this site was previously included as part of the 5 year supply under outline permission 2015/0517/OUT for 35 dwellings, however its loss from the supply would not have a significant effect on the 6.5 year supply, which represents a surplus of 768 (without these 35 dwellings) as of the 1 April 2018. - 4.4 Paragraph 12 of the NPPF re-emphasises that the Development Plan is the statutory starting point for decision-making, adding that where a planning application conflicts with an up-to-date Development Plan permission should not usually be granted.
+- 4.3 It is noted that this site was previously included as part of the 5 year supply under outline permission 2015/0517/OUT for 35 dwellings, however it is important to note that its loss from the supply has a negligible effect on the 6.5 year supply, which represents a surplus of 768 (without the previously approved 35 dwellings) as of the 1st of April 2018. - 4.4 Paragraph 12 of the NPPF re-emphasises that the Development Plan is the statutory starting point for decision-making, adding that where a planning application conflicts with an up-to-date Development Plan permission should not usually be granted.
 Local planning authorities may take decisions that depart from an up-to-date development plan, but only if material considerations in a particular case indicate that the plan should not be followed. - 4.5 The previous outline permission (2015/0517/OUT), covering a larger site that included the land in this application, was granted when the Council could not demonstrate a deliverable 5 year supply of housing land and was therefore determined without the relevant Local Plan policies being given any weight as they were considered to be out of date.
 However the outline permission expired in December 2018 and so the principle of development for this proposal must be considered again but this time with the full range of Local Plan housing land supply policies carrying full weight. - 4.6 CS Policies SP2 and SP4 focus new development in the market towns and Designated Service Villages (DSVs), restricting development in the open countryside.
-Other than the accesses which run between existing houses fronting York Road, this outline proposal is on land that is immediately adjacent to but outside of the defined Development Limits of North Duffield as shown in the Local Plan.
+North Duffield is defined in the Core Strategy as a Designated Service Village, such villages having some scope for additional residential and small scale employment to support rural sustainability.
+Other than the accesses which run between existing houses fronting York Road, this outline proposal is on land that is adjacent to but outside of the defined Development Limits of North Duffield as shown in the Local Plan.
 Hence the proposal is contrary to CS Policy SP2A(c) as it is not for rural affordable housing need and there are no special circumstances.
 The application should therefore be refused unless material circumstances indicate otherwise. - 4.7 CS Policy SP5 designates levels of growth to settlements based on their infrastructure capacity and sustainability.
 The policy sets a minimum target up to 2027 of 2000 dwellings for DSVs as a whole which, the most recent monitoring indicates, has been exceeded by completions and permissions in these settlements as a whole.
 However, the CS does not set a minimum dwelling target for individual DSVs, so it is not possible at this point to ascertain exactly whether North Duffield has exceeded its dwelling target. - 4.8 As a guide, for the purpose of consultation only, the Council put forward various growth options for the DSVs as part of the development of PLAN Selby in 2014 and 2015 and at that time the research indicated minimum growth options of between 11-36 dwellings for North Duffield.
 To date, North Duffield has seen 12 dwellings built in the settlement since the start of the Plan Period (10 net) in April 2011 and has extant approvals for 25 dwellings (25 net), giving a gross total of 37 dwellings (35 net).
 This is at the upper end of what the DSV growth options study assessed as being a sustainable amount of growth over the plan period.
 The proposed development would increase the number of dwellings beyond this.